cakephp/docs/en/controllers/middleware.rst

 The encryption algorithms and padding style used by the cookie middleware are backwards compatible with ``CookieComponent`` from earlier versions of CakePHP.

-.. versionadded:: 3.5.0
-    The ``EncryptedCookieMiddleware`` was added in 3.5.0

 .. _csrf-middleware: